The Origins of Belzebuub’s Courses

 Belzebuub’s Courses Turned into Books

 Unfortunately many people used the educational information that Belzebuub freely shared not for spiritual development, but instead for financial gain.
-Many instances were the contents of Belzebuub’s work was found repackaged and sold for profit.
-There were also countless instances of plagiarism were discovered online.
+Many instances were found where the contents of Belzebuub’s work was repackaged and sold for profit.
+There were also countless instances of plagiarism discovered online.

 To help protect Belzebuub’s work from plagiarism the courses were put into book form.
-These books have since been revised and expanded many times over the years.
-Belzebuub’s books were available on Amazon both in the U.S. and the UK, as well as in many other bookstores both online and in person, such as Thrift Books.
+These books were revised and expanded many times.
 More information about Belzebuub’s catalogue of books is available on Goodreads.

 The Practices Taught in The Gnostic Movement